 Recently a Julia package called Gillespie.jl was published in the Journal of Open Source Software.
 It implements Gillespie’s direct method for stochastic simulations, which is widely used in fields such as systems biology and epidemiology, in pure Julia with no parallelism.
 In benchmarks, it’s shown to be over 500 times faster than the equivalent package for R, and over 600 times faster than hand-written R code for the same tasks.
 Amazingly, no special optimization tricks were used to achieve this huge gain in performance; Gillespie.jl is fast simply by virtue of being built on Julia.

 As is the case with most computations or simulations in any branch of science, having implementations of solvers for various differential equations comes in handy for projects in Life Sciences too.
 A Julia package DifferentialEquations.jl does precisely that, spanning the realm of Algebraic, Stochastic, Ordinary, and Discrete differential equations along with several other.

 There is also a Github organization dedicated to Diiferential Equations in Julia, called Julia DiffEq, where more such packages can be found or contributed to.

 We believe that Julia is not just the language of the future, but also the language of now.
 It’s a modern solution for modern problems, with the ability to adapt to new challenges with ease.
 That’s why we feel it’s the right choice for the life sciences industry and research.

-While Julia has already proven to be quite effective in this area, there is still more to be done.
-In particular, Julia needs to expand its general biostatistics toolkit to include methodologies such as Cox proportional hazards regression and Kaplan-Meier estimated survival.
-Methods common in epidemiology, such as generalized estimating equations, should also be implemented.
+Julia is on it’s way to expand its general biostatistics toolkit to include methodologies such as Cox proportional hazards regression and Kaplan-Meier estimated survival.
+Methods common in epidemiology, such as generalized estimating equations, will also be implemented soon.

 The Julia community is doing amazing things.
-We hope you’ll join us.
+We hope you join us too.